-Layer height or resolution, is the vertical size of each extruded layer of filament.
+Layer height, or resolution, is the vertical size of each extruded layer of filament.
 The smaller the layer height, the higher the resolution.
 You'll want to look for 0.1 mm which is about the thickness of a price of paper.
 Printer tolerance refers to the accuracy with which a printer can extrude the filament.
 A smaller tolerance indicates a more precise print.

 Filament & Cartridges

 The two most common plastic 3D printing materials are ABS (acrylonitrile butadiene styrene) and PLA (polylactic acid).
 ABS is similar to Lego material (tough stuff) and requires a heated print platform to print.
-ABS also has a distinctive smell so be prepared for the smell of burning plastic to permeate your printing area.
+ABS also has a distinctive smell, so be prepared for the smell of burning plastic to permeate your printing area.
 PLA comes in a wider variety of colors, doesn't need a heated print bed and is compostable for a smaller eco-footprint.
 PLA is typically the choice filament for the glossy, detailed prints desired by hobbyists.

-Many manufacturers sell printer-tested filament, or you can purchase universal filament cartridges as long as you have the right size: many printers are either 1.75 or 3 mm capable.
-The number of print heads or extruders on a 3D printer indicate how many colors you can print at once.
-If you want to print a blue and green model of earth for instance, you'll want to look for a printer with two or more print heads.
+Some of the 3D plastic printers on our lineup can print with nylon, Play-Doh and other experimental materials, none of which are 3D food printers though.
+Many manufacturers sell printer-tested filament, but you can also purchase universal filament cartridges as long as you have the right size: many printers are either 1.75 or 3 mm capable.
+The number of print heads, or extruders, on a color 3D printer indicates how many colors you can print at once.
+If you want to print a blue and green model of the Earth for instance, you'll want to look for a printer with two or more print heads.
 Printers with one print head can only print one color per model.